nidhirajpoot/Amazon-Web-Clone/README.md

 No server setup is required.
 Just open the HTML file to view the project.
 For a better experience, use a live server extension in your IDE.
-Future Improvements
-Add backend integration for product storage and real-time cart updates.
-Implement user registration and authentication using Node.js and MongoDB.
-Introduce filtering options for products.
-Add sorting options like price and ratings.
-Build an admin panel to manage products and orders.

 Screenshots
 1. Home Page
 ![image](https://github.com/user-attachments/assets/1edc7ced-eb0c-4a28-b9de-65226dc17773)